scipy-conference/scipy_proceedings/papers/sebastian_sepulveda/sebastian_sepulveda.rst

 Figure :ref:`figSWarch` shows the architecture of the software.
 The architecture allow us to: (1) Have a multiplatform program.
 (2) Have a separation between the reception and parsing of input data stream and the plotting and logging tasks.
 The following is a description of each process.

 1. Communication process: This process is responsible of receiving and parsing the data stream send by the device.
 The implementation considers an abstract class, that subclasses the ``Process`` class from the ``multiprocessing`` library.
-Therefore, the methods  ``__init__``, ``run``, ``start`` and ``stop`` are overwritten.
+Therefore, the methods  ``__init__`` and ``run`` are overwritten.
+We also added methods ``start`` and ``stop`` to properly start and stop the subprocesses.
 The class also have methods common to different communication protocols (serial, sockets, etc.).
 The details of each protocol is implemented in each subclass.
-This process is also responsible of validating the data and adding the timestamp to the data, in case the device does not have it.
-This guarantee that the data is always timestamped.
+This process is also responsible of validating the data and adding the time-stamp to the data, in case the device does not have it.
+This guarantee that the data is always time-stamped.

 2. Main process: The main process is responsible of initializing the different subprocesses and of coordinating the communication between them.
 As shown in figure :ref:`figSWarch`, this process instantiates the components that will allow the communication between the subprocesses and also manage the different UI elements.
 A ``Queue``, as implemented by the ``multiprocessing`` module, is used to communicate the communication with the main process.
 A ``QtTimer`` is set to update the real time plot.
-By updating the plot at a known frequency we can control the responsiveness of the program under different conditions.
+By updating the plot at a known frequency, we can control the responsiveness of the program under different conditions.
 Each time the ``QtTimer`` triggers a plot update (30 times per second), the ``queue`` is processed.
 The queue is read until is empty and then the plot is updated.

 .. figure:: sw_architecture.pdf

    Diagram of the software architecture.
 There are two independent processes.
-The communication process reads the incoming data stream, parse it, add a time stamp (if necessary), and put the processed data into a queue.
+The communication process reads the incoming data stream, parse it, add a time-stamp (if necessary), and put the processed data into a queue.
 The main process reads the data from the queue, process the data, and then update the plot and log the data into a file. :label:`figSWarch`

 Programming details
 -------------------
 The importance on the structure of the acquisition process is to meet the class structure.
-In this ways, different acquisition methods, such as serial, wireless or sockets, can be used with minimal modification, inclusive; could be selected while the application is running.
+In this ways, different acquisition methods, such as serial, wireless or sockets, can be used with minimal modification, inclusive; could be selected and changed while the application is running.
 Also, being a process by them self, it's possible to run different instances of the same acquisition method.
+The code snippet shows how this basic structure is implemented.

 .. code-block:: python